Top rated

 Only Which? members can view the tables below.
 If you're already a member, log in now.
 If not, join Which? today to reveal the best electric SUVs, including the best models under £40,000 and £35,000 and all of our expert car reviews.

-Best electric cars for 2025: big or small, see all the EVs that aced our lab tests
+Best electric cars: big or small, see all the EVs that aced our lab tests

 The first thing that will likely come to mind when buying electric is range.
 We go into more detail below but, in short, SUVs are not the most efficient way to get around (particularly when looking at medium and large SUVs), so you should really pay attention to battery capacity options and our efficiency test results.